elephox-dev/docs/content/v/develop/concepts/collections.md

 You cannot directly implement `Traversable` though.
 So you need to implement a subtype (`Iterator` or `IteratorAggregate`) to pass the object into a `foreach`-loop.

-Enumerables in Elephox all implement the `IteratorAggregate`, meaning they have a method `getIterator()`, which returns an `Interator` for the given enumerable.
+Enumerables in Elephox all implement the `IteratorAggregate`, meaning they have a method - `getIterator()` -, which returns an `Iterator` for the given enumerable.
 The `Enumerable` and `KeyedEnumerable` interfaces use said chaining and combining of iterators to efficiently implement a lot of useful functions.

 <article class="message is-success">